tobybutchart/SWAT/README.md

 * login\login_controller.php (this is your custom login page - optional)
 * pages\index.php (this will be your front page)

-Once the above is complete, to add a new page, create a file in pages with the name of the URI you wan to point to that page.
+Once the above is complete, to add a new page, create a file in the pages directory with the name of the URI you wan to point to that page.

 E.g.: create pages\hello-world.php containing the following:
 ```HTML